 // Universe Sandbox

 With the recent outbreak of Coronavirus, social media has evolved to occupy a primary part of our lives.
-Its through the windows of these social media that we keep ourselves updated with the necessary social distancing movement.
+It is through the windows of these social media that we keep ourselves updated with the necessary social distancing movement.
 This made me wonder what Earth’s social media profile might look like if it was personified.
 The story of the evolution of planet earth as seen on a social media feed.

 Dreams of Dali created by Goodby Silverstein & Partners (GS&P) in partnership with The Dali Museum as part of the exhibition Disney and Dali: Architects of the Imagination and Datum Explorer’s interpretation of converting UK’s woodland into digital installation gave context to what the visual context and style of the story might look like.
 It also made The Virtual Time Machine a VR experience.
 The experience of jumping through various environments in time and altering future of the planet.